rudra-5/RALGO-AI/README.md

 ### Welcome to the official GitHub repository of RALGO AI, the only discord bot that a trader needs.
 If you have any questions, issues, suggestions, or just want to chat with us, feel free to join the RALGO discord server [here](https://discord.gg/AWP4eywqZW)
 RALGO AI is a free AI-integrated discord bot that provides a lot of tools and data that can be very useful to a beginner as well as an expert alike.

+You can find the [detailed list of commands](https://github.com/rudra-5/RALGO-AI/blob/main/commands.md)

 ------

 RALGO AI bot is an incredibly powerful and simple-to-use Discord bot!